-The rights of holders of common stock may be impaired by the possible future issuance of additional preferred stock.
+The rights of holders of common stock may be impaired by the possible future issuance of preferred stock.

-Our Board of Directors has the right, without approval of the holders of our common stock, to issue additional preferred stock with voting, dividend, conversion, liquidation and other rights which could adversely affect the voting power and equity interest of the holders of common stock, which could be issued with the right to more than one vote per share, and could be utilized as a method of discouraging, delaying or preventing a change-of-control.
+Our Board of Directors has the right, without approval of the holders of our common stock (subject to the rules of any exchange on which our securities are then listed), to issue additional preferred stock with voting, dividend, conversion, liquidation and other rights which could adversely affect the voting power and equity interest of the holders of common stock, which could be issued with the right to more than one vote per share, and could be utilized as a method of discouraging, delaying or preventing a change-of-control.
 The possible negative impact on takeover attempts could adversely affect the price of our common stock.
 Although we have no present intention to issue any shares of preferred stock, we may issue these shares in the future.